Friday, July 7th, 2023, 0645-2100

 26 miles, Gain 3500′, Loss 4300′, elevation 30

-Next I needed to get around another unnamed point where the sea still hadn’t retreated enough.
-Climbing over the point was out of the question…sheer cliffs.
-Waves were still breaking on the point but rolled in low and slow, suggesting a sandy shoal at the edge of the point.
+Next I needed to get around another unnamed point where the sea still hadn’t retreated.
+Climbing over the point was out of the question with sheer cliffs.
+Waves were still breaking on the point but rolled in low and slow, suggesting a sandy shoal at the edge.
 I decided to try to wade past, so I changed into my camp shoes and emptied my pockets, storing my phone in my pack.
 I couldn’t see around the rock, so I didn’t know how far I’d have to wade or how deep it might get.
 Good thing I took some precautions because the waves immediately soaked me up to my hips.
 I was pretty concerned about taking a swim for a few seconds but I kept my pace and emerged on the other side, only half wet.
-More then I bargained for but still by my own choices.
+More then I bargained for but by my own designs.
 I could have just waited for the tide to go out more, but I was too impatient, wanting to take full advantage of the extreme low tide window.
 I was rewarded with some of the best beach walking ever.
 The rock formations were so scenic and dramatic, I was in awe.
 And I had the whole place to myself!
-These remote beaches see very few human visitors it seems, obviously due to the challenges of getting there.
+These remote beaches saw very few human visitors it seemed, obviously due to the challenges of getting there.

 I blew past the viewpoint at the top, as there was nothing to see.
 At least it was all downhill from that point.
 I crossed a dirt road, which probably might have worked for a stealth site.
 But by now, I was starting to look forward to the ease of staying in town.
 I had an offer to stay at the beach house another night and this seemed like the perfect circumstances to take the offer.
 I was so utterly exhausted, I wanted only a hot shower and meal, then to crash into a bed.
 Every trail has its few extremely hard days and I hoped this would be the worst for this trail.
 I’ll note again, this was all of my own doing.
 The last few miles were on an extension trail, paralleling the highway.
-The trail builders had done a good job to run it all the way into town, not just a benefit to thru-hikers but also the local community.
+The trail builders had done a good job to run it all the way into town, not just a benefit to thru-hikers but also the community.
 I met a local couple walking their dog, so it was nice to see the extension being used.

 At the edge of town, the grocery store and a Thai place were a sight for sore eyes.
-I put in my order and shopped for some wine.
+I put in my restaurant order and shopped for some supplies.
 I was so spent but I still had more than a mile to go to the house.
 I considered trying to hitch but it seemed like more trouble than it was worth.
 I stumbled through the door well after 9 pm and it was all I could do to finish off the chores of eating and washing.
-My god, what a tough day…all of my own doing and so much fun.
+My goodness, what a tough day…and so much fun.